-Most "cheapest houses in America" articles are a listicle of five anecdotes.
-This one is a dataset.
-LandBankSearch indexes every property listed by the U.S. land banks we track — 82,293 active listings from 48 land banks across 21 states as of July 1, 2026 — pulled nightly from official government feeds.
-Here's what the actual bottom of the American housing market looks like.
+This is a data report on the bottom of the American housing market — not a listicle of five anecdotes.
+LandBankSearch indexes every property listed by the U.S. land banks we track — 77,205 active listings from 55 land banks across 24 states as of July 27, 2026 — pulled nightly from official government feeds.
+If you came here to shop rather than read, the live, filterable version is cheap houses for sale under $10,000.
+What follows is what the whole dataset says.

 The headline numbers